prolina-foundation/lisk-wiki/Home.md

 * Lisk Elements
 * Lisk Hub
 * Lisk Core
-* Lightcurve
 * About the Founders
 * About the ICO
 * Communication Channels
 * Binary Installation
 * Docker Installation
-* How to become a delegate
+* How to become a Delegate